 - 5G providers: T-Mobile, Verizon

 Mesa benefits from Phoenix metro competition with Cox, CenturyLink, and AT&T all actively expanding their networks.
 As Arizona's third-largest city, Mesa has excellent broadband infrastructure across most neighborhoods.
 The Boeing facility and ASU Polytechnic campus in southeast Mesa have driven fiber investment in that corridor.
-Verizon Fios fiber is a newer addition to the market, covering about 40% of the city and adding another strong wired option for residents who want symmetrical speeds.
+Verizon Fios fiber is a newer addition to the market, covering about 40% of the city.
+Adding another strong wired option for residents who want symmetrical speeds.

 T-Mobile 5G and Verizon 5G both have strong coverage in Mesa's urban core, providing wireless alternatives that require no installation.
 These 5G options are particularly popular with the many seasonal residents and snowbirds who spend winters in the East Valley.
 Outlying areas near Usery Mountain and the Tonto National Forest boundary may need satellite backup for the most reliable connectivity.
 Overall, Mesa residents have more broadband choices than most comparably sized cities nationwide.